DSC-SPIDAL/harp/website/content/docs/examples/mlrsgd.md

 ## Step 2 --- Mapper communication

-In this main process, first using `regroup` to distribute the partitions to the workers.
+In this main process, we use `regroup` to distribute the partitions to the workers first.
 The workers will get almost the same number of partitions.
 Then we start the scheduler.
 For each time we submit one partition to each thread in the scheduler and the threads will all use SGD to approximate `W` with each label.
 After the workers finish once with their own partitions, we will use `rotate` operation to swap the partitions among the workers.
-When finishing the all process, each worker should use its own data training the whole partition `K` times which `K` is the number of iteration.
-And `allgather` operation collects all partitions in each worker, combines the partitions, and shares the outcome with all workers.
+When finishing the all process, each worker should use its own data training the whole partition `K` times, of which `K` is the number of iteration. `allgather` operation collects all partitions in each worker, combines the partitions, and shares the outcome with all workers.
 Finally, the Master worker outputs the weight matrix `W`.
 ```Java
 protected void mapCollective(KeyValReader reader, Context context) throws IOException, InterruptedException {
     LoadAll(reader);